argonne-lcf/ALCF_Hands_on_HPC_Workshop/03_distributedHyperOpt/01_BasicHPS/README.md

 - Romit Maulik (rmaulik@anl.gov)
 - Misha Salim (msalim@anl.gov)

+**NOTE:** This tutorial is designed exclusively for Theta (KNL).
+Stable support for DeepHyper on ThetaGPU is coming soon.
+Be sure that you begin this tutorial from a Theta (KNL) login node, e.g. `thetaloginX`.
 ---

 Every DeepHyper search requires at least 2 Python objects as input: